Sustainability Studies at Messiah College

 - Sustainable agriculture

-Messiah’s nationally recognized Internship Center helps place students in a variety of sustainability studies internships.
+Messiah’s nationally recognized internship program places students in a variety of sustainability studies internships.
 A few examples include:

 - Organic farms